-Phonetic Symbols Advice
+Phonetics and Phonetic Symbols

+Phonetics resources.
 Advice on the use of phonetic symbols in computing applications, including downloadable keyboard layouts, fonts and more.
 More information.

 We offer a variety of software for analysing sounds and signals, displaying waveforms and spectra, synchronising display and audio, storing and analysing speech data, and much more.
 More information.